Preliminary Administrative Services Credential Program

 • A valid clear or life California Pupil Personnel Services Credential, Teacher Librarian Services Credential, Speech-Language Pathology Services Credential, Clinical or Rehabilitative Services Credential, or a School Nurse Services Credential

-• Brings expertise and experience with instructional design, pedagogy, social-emotional learning, community & family engagement, organizational leadership, etc.
+• Brings expertise and experience in areas such as instructional design, pedagogy, social-emotional learning, community and family engagement, and organizational leadership

 Program Completion & Recommendation Requirements